-This vegan strawberry mousse cake is a beautiful ‘marriage’ of slightly crunchy hazelnut base and zingy velvety strawberry mousse topped with a thin layer of rich dark chocolate crust.
+This vegan strawberry mousse cake is a beautiful ‘marriage’ of slightly crunchy hazelnut base and zingy velvety strawberry mousse topped with a thin layer of rich dark chocolate.
 It’s a delicious show stopper for any party.
 Free from gluten and refined sugar.

 When it comes to decorating the cake, feel free to use any fresh fruit of your choice.
 I used strawberries and cherries, as well as some little hearts that I made from the leftover strawberry mousse.

-Without further ado, I’ll ‘pass you over’ to the recipe and I really hope you give it a try.
-It’s a good one not to make!
+Without further ado, I’ll ‘pass you over’ to the vegan strawberry mousse cake recipe and I really hope you give it a try.
+It’s too good to miss out on!

 Have a wonderful day,